anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 	- `AI on the edge`: You can run AI solutions on infrastructure (devices or servers) closer to where the action is happening.
 	- Google provides tools like `Lite Runtime (LiteRT)` to help developers deploy AI models on edge devices.
 	- `Gemini Nano` is Google's most efficient and compact AI model, specifically designed to run on devices.

+> ## Data Quality
+- There are five factors to focus on when thinking about data quality.
+  - Accuracy
+  - Completeness: Completeness refers to the size of a dataset as well as representation within the dataset.
+The size of the dataset is important because the model needs enough to make an accurate prediction.
+  - Representative: Data needs to be representative and inclusive, otherwise it can lead to skewed samples and biased outcomes.
+  - Consistency: The data must be relevant to the task the AI is designed to perform.
+  - Relevance:
+- Secure AI Framework (SAIF) is used to establish security standards for building and deploying AI responsibly, addressing the unique challenges and threats in the AI landscape.

 > ## Pricing for using models